zenfish/docker-scripts/README.md

 ![visualizing compose](compose.png)

-Nodes are colored according to colorbrew patterns.
-They repeat after a dozen nodes.

-Containers are circular, volumes are boxes, external things (e.g. ports open to the outside) are red, and networks are double-lined circles ('cuz I've never actually seen one in action, but they're probably important ;))
+Containers are circular, volumes are boxes, and networks are red double-lined circles ('cuz I've never actually seen one in action, but they're probably important ;))

 This requires the "dot" command to actually create any graphical output as well as the pygraphviz and docker compose libs (e.g. "pip